chiffonng/NLP-Specialization/README.md

 [Certificate](https://coursera.org/share/edef25426347b74c7ea0d11cce365065)

+# License notes

-**LICENSE NOTE**: The assignments and materials are the intellectual property of deeplearning.ai, which should only be shared for educational purposes.
-Please do not use these for any commercial purposes (see LICENSE). **I do not own the rights to the course material, nor am affiliated with deeplearning.ai in any way.**
+The assignments and materials are the intellectual property of deeplearning.ai, which should only be shared for educational purposes.
+Please do not use these for any commercial purposes. **I do not own the rights to the course material, nor am affiliated with deeplearning.ai in any way.** The license added CC-BY-NC-SA 4.0 is **inferred** from the course policy and copyright notice.

+## Changes to the original assignments
+Abiding by LICENSE CC-BY-NC-SA 4.0, I hereby declare changes made to the original distribution:
+- I added my solutions to the assignments.
+- In-line comments for some assignments were modified to reflect the intention of the code (for my learning purposes)

+## Other notes
+**This is not complete workspace**.
+I have only included the final assignments for each week.
+    - The course also includes quizzes and practice assignments.
+    - Data and pre-trained models are not included in this repository, since they're large and I'm not sure about their redistribution policy.

 My work is stored here for *my own* review.
 While I hope that this repository can be a helpful resource for others, I would like to remind you that copying or using any of the code here will not help you learn the material.
 I encourage you to try to solve the assignments yourself before looking at the solutions.